(First published 2/2/2023. Last updated 3/26/2026)

 However, there are many steps in the production of cacao in which mold growth can occur.

-When mold does grow on food, it can lead to the production of mycotoxins, which are basically what they sound like – toxic chemicals that result as a byproduct of mold growth.
+When mold does grow on food, it can lead to the production of mycotoxins, which are basically what they sound like – harmful compounds that result as a byproduct of mold growth.
 [3] (Note: The prefix “myco” means mushroom or fungus.)
 [4]

 How do we know if cacao and chocolate are free of mold and mycotoxins?

 In order to make such claims, there has to be proper laboratory testing.
-Mycotoxin tests are hard to come by and are extremely expensive.
+Mycotoxin tests are very expensive, so they were cost-prohibitive for us when we started exploring this in 2022.

-Because mycotoxins can really only appear if mold is present, in 2022 we had all our pure cacao varieties tested for mold by a third-party laboratory.
+Because mycotoxins can really only appear if mold is present, we started having all our pure cacao varieties tested for mold by a third-party laboratory.

 What are the reasons that mold and mycotoxins could appear in cacao or chocolate?